 Lastly, I have strong opinions about my values and beliefs and want the projects I am working with to align with these values.
 If I feel that the projects I am working on are not similar to the things I care about, I will take the time to evaluate whether this is a group I want to be working with, or if there are ways that I can make the topic more aligned with my morals and beliefs.

-On August 25, 2018, a group of Dunn Sport and Wellness Scholars and I participated in Ohio State and Pay It Forward’s annual Community Commitment day of service.
+On August 25, 2018, a group of Dunn Sport and Wellness Scholars and I spent 5 hours participating in Ohio State and Pay It Forward’s annual Community Commitment day of service.
 Our group volunteered at Indianola Formal K-8 School in their community garden.
 Throughout the morning, we helped with a variety of tasks.
 First, we were educated on a number of invasive plants, such as morning glory, that were growing in the schools’ community garden and needed to be removed.
 I do not have much experience with taking care of a garden, so learning about these species was a new experience for myself (and also for the other members of my group).
 The garden had a large amount of these invasive plants when we arrived, so we broke off into small groups to try and remove the morning glory and other plants from the garden.
 It was amazing to see how large these plants had grown and how far into the ground the roots went.
 Some of the morning glory required teamwork- two or three people pulling at the plant or cutting the roots to try and remove it.
 Once our group, with the help of some school families and local volunteers, had removed as many of the plants and weeds that we could, we worked as a team to lay down mulch to set a new pathway.
 Lastly, and perhaps the most exciting part of our service, we were able to harvest some of the ripe fruits and vegetables that had been planted and grown for the families to take home.
 We were able to harvest about 40 baby tomatoes, 2 large squash, 10 apples and plums, and another 15 peppers.
 Many of the young school children were so excited to show us their school and garden, and were very eager for us to try the food with them.